rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

 allows detecting de-syncs by constantly performing rollbacks and comparing world state checksums).
 This caught some very rare de-sync bugs.

-The game also adopted [Matchbox][cargospace_matchbox]' newly added support for cross-platform p2p.
-Which means sessions between players on web and native are now supported ([video][cargospace_cross_platform_video]).
+The game also adopted [Matchbox][cargospace_matchbox]'s newly added support for cross-platform p2p.
+This means sessions between players on web and native are now supported ([video][cargospace_cross_platform_video]).

-All of this is discussed in detail the [third devlog entry][cargospace_devlog_3].
+All of this is discussed in detail in the [third devlog entry][cargospace_devlog_3].

-Johan also wrote [an article][cargospace_devlog_4] on how sound effects were implemented in a rollback-aware way, cancelling mis-predicted sounds, and handling "late" sounds.
+Johan also wrote [an article][cargospace_devlog_4] on how sound effects were implemented in a rollback-aware way, canceling mispredicted sounds, and handling "late" sounds.
 It describes a solution that could easily be adopted for any game made with [`bevy_ggrs`][bevy_ggrs].